executor-of-estate-fees executor-of-estate-fees

 Why are executor fees necessary?

-Executor fees are necessary to compensate for the executor’s significant responsibilities in managing and distributing an estate.
-These tasks demand expertise and time, ensuring the estate is handled according to legal and personal wishes.
+Executor fees are required in return for the executor’s major duties in carrying out and distributing an estate.
+These duties require professional competences and time to ensure that the estate is disposed of in conformity with the decedent’s legal and personal intentions.

 How can executor fees be minimized?